-'Up we have heaven, down we have Suzhou-Hangzhou': for gardens, canals, food, operas, silk and scholastic activities - Classical Gardens of Suzhou 813; The Grand Canal 1443; Kun Qu opera 00004
+'Above there is heaven, below there is Suzhou-Hangzhou': for gardens, canals, food, operas, silk and scholastic activities - Classical Gardens of Suzhou 813; The Grand Canal 1443; Kun Qu opera 00004

 What and Why

-The quote 'Up we have heaven, down we have Suzhou-Hangzhou (Chinese: 上有天堂、下有苏杭, Shangyou tiantang, Xiayou Su-hang)' aptly describes how beautiful Suzhou (苏州) has always been in the eyes of all Chinese.
-The city has been an important centre of culture, and has developed its own unique regional Wuyue (吴越) culture in terms of landscape and architecture, trade, gastronomy, scholastic activities throughout all dynasties of China (中国), including today's China.
+The quote 'Above there is heaven, below there is Suzhou-Hangzhou (Chinese: 上有天堂、下有苏杭, Shangyou tiantang, Xiayou Su-hang)' aptly describes how beautiful Suzhou (苏州) has always been in the eyes of all Chinese.
+The city has been an important centre of culture, and has developed its own unique regional Wuyue (吴越) culture in terms of landscape and architecture, trade, gastronomy, scholastic activities throughout all dynasties of China (中国, Zhongguo), including today's China.

 Suzhou has been in existence for more than 5,000 years, making it one of the most ancient cities of the country.
 At one point, especially during its involvement in trades along the Silk Road (丝绸之路, Sichouzhilu) it was even classified as one of the world's top-ten cities.
 In parallel, the strategic location of Suzhou at a main estuarial point ensures it becomes a major trading post throughout history, further prospering the city.
-As a result another main feature of the city is the extensive presence of canals within and around to foster and develop trades.
+As a result another main feature of the city is the extensive presence of waterways and canals within and around to foster and develop trades.
 These canals eventually formed one of the main segments, the Jiangnan Canal (江南运河, Jiangnan yunhe) section of the Grand Canal (大运河, Dayunhe).
+The famed explorer Marco Polo was so impressed by Suzhou's sceneries and waterways during his journeys that he dubbed the city 'Venice of the East (Italian: Venezia d'Oriente)'.

 Toponymy